simonambridge/RTFAP2/TransactionHandlers/DemoHowTo.md

 This assumes you already have Kafka and DSE up and running and configured as in the steps above.

-  * From the root directory of the project start the producer app
+  * From the root directory of the project start the producer app:

     `sbt producer/run`